 Sidney’s writings about contemporary music have been published by NewMusicBox, for which he was the magazine’s San Francisco Bay Area Regional Editor, and by SFist.
 For about a decade starting in 2004, he wrote an influential blog called The Standing Room, one of the very first blogs about classical music; for several years it appeared regularly on lists of top classical music blogs, and was covered in traditional media from Gramophone to NPR.

 His movement training includes regular Gaga movement language classes with James Graham and an Intensive course with Danielle Agami, several workshops with Joe Goode Performance Group, modern and contemporary technique classes at LINES Dance Center and ODC, and Alexander Technique study with Kari Prindl.
 Sidney is a dedicated practitioner of Ashtanga yoga and Vipassana meditation, and a novice calligrapher.

-He lives in San Francisco with his husband and two felines.
+He and his husband make their home in San Francisco.
 He is a graduate of Harvard University.

 NOT FOR REPRINT — PLEASE EMAIL FOR PROGRAM BIO